awsdocs/aws-single-sign-on-user-guide/doc_source/useraccess.md

 1. Choose **AWS accounts**\.

-1. In the table select the AWS account with the user or group whose access you want to remove\.
+1. In the table, select the AWS account with the user or group whose access you want to remove\.

 1. On the **Details** page for the AWS account, under **Assigned users and groups**, locate the user or group in the table\.
 Then choose **Remove access**\.